 Part 4 – Beginning and End

 Hoffer states that three personality types typically lead mass movements: “men of words”, “fanatics”, and “practical men of action.”
 In the beginning: “men of words” lead the movements.
 (Regarding the radical positions of the Republicans and Trumpism in the USA think of the late William F. Buckley.)
 Men of words try to “discredit the prevailing creeds” and creates a “hunger for faith” which is then fed by “doctrines and slogans of the new faith.” (p.
 140) Slowly followers emerge.

 Then fanatics take over.
-(In the USA think the Koch brothers, Murdoch, Limbaugh, O’Reilly, Hannity, etc.) Fanatics don’t find solace in literature, philosophy or art.
+(In the USA think of the Koch brothers, Murdoch, Limbaugh, O’Reilly, Hannity, etc.) Fanatics don’t find solace in literature, philosophy or art.
 Instead, they are characterized by viciousness, the urge to destroy, and the perpetual struggle for power.
 But after mass movements transform the social order, the insecurity of their followers is not ameliorated.
 At this point, the “practical men of action” take over and try to lead the new order by further controlling their followers.

 In the end mass movements that succeed often bring about a social order worse than the previous one.
 (This was one of Will Durant’s findings in The Lessons of History.)
 As Hoffer puts it near the end of his work: “All mass movements … irrespective of the doctrine they preach and the program they project, breed fanaticism, enthusiasm, fervent hope, hatred, and intolerance.” (p.
 141)